-North Woods Career Prep High School is a community school established under Chapter 3314 of theOhio Revised Code.
-The School is a public school and students enrolled and attending School are required to take proficiency tests and other examinations that are prescribed by law.
+Career Prep High School of Cincinnati is a community school established under Chapter 3314 of the Ohio Revised Code.
+The School is a public charter school and students enrolled and attending the school are required to take state examinations that are prescribed by law.
 In addition, there may be other requirements for students at the School that are prescribed by law.

-Students that have been excused from the compulsory attendance laws for the purpose of home education as defined by the Ohio Administrative Code shall no longer be excused for that purpose upon their enrollment at Schools.
+Students that have been excused from the compulsory attendance laws for the purpose of home education as defined by the Ohio Administrative Code shall no longer be excused for that purpose upon their enrollment at the School.
 For more information about this matter, please contact the School Administration or the Ohio Department of Education and Workforce.